tk-425/CC-Cleaner/README.md

 Once the app is running, you can use the tabs to:
    - **Projects (.claude.json)**: View all registered projects, see their metadata, related session-env directories, and remove them from configuration
    - **Session Data (.claude/projects)**: View session data for projects with their session-env count, select multiple sessions, and clean them (automatically removes related session-env data)
+   - **File History**: View file history entries from `~/.claude/file-history/` (version history and snapshots from Claude Code sessions).
+These accumulate over time and can be safely cleaned up to save disk space
+   - **Orphaned File History**: View file history entries that don't correspond to any active projects.
+These are safe to delete as they're no longer associated with any active projects
    - **Orphaned Projects**: View projects with session data but no entry in .claude.json, and delete them safely (automatically removes related session-env data)

 ### Full .claude Directory Backup